-It’s back-to-school time for real, and since Labor Day just passed, a LOT of moms and dads just kissed their grown-up babies goodbye as they headed off to college or work.
-But will their 18-year-olds be prepared?
-As my kids get older, it hits me harder and harder that I am raising ADULTS, not children, and that I need to prepare them to be functional, capable grown-ups in this hard world we live in.
+Is your 18-year-old be prepared for the real world?
+As my kids get older, it hits me harder and harder that I am raising ADULTS, not children, and that I need to prepare them to be functional, capable grown-ups in this hard real world.
 It’s a daunting task, and one it’s easy to mess up by simply doing too much FOR our children instead of teaching them to do for themselves.

 I recently came across an article written by the former dean of the illustrious Stanford University, Julie Lythcott-Haims, taken from her book How to Raise an Adult: Break Free of the Overparenting Trap and Prepare Your Kid for Success (Henry Holt & Co., 2015).
 In the article, Lythcott-Haims reveals 8 skills our kids MUST have by the time they’re 18 unless we want them to come crawling back home defeated.
 I LOVE what she says here, and I hope all parents who read this take it to heart.

-8 Skills Everyone Should Have By Age 18
+8 Skills Everyone In The Real World Should Have By Age 18

 1. 18-year-olds should be able to talk to strangers